 The architecture of Hoi An, which is almost entirely of wood, is of considerable interest.
 It combines traditional Vietnamese designs and techniques with those from other countries, above all China and Japan, whose citizens settled there to trade and built houses and community centres to their own designs.

-The local team of Vietnam Motorbike Tour Expert is offering some options for short motorcycle tours from Hoi An to some nearby rustic villages or highlands and coastlines as well.
+The local team of Vietnam Motorbike Tour Expert is offering some options for short Hoi An motorcycle tours to some nearby rustic villages or highlands and coastlines as well.